Approx. Time Difference

 - Choose your transportation wisely.
 Use legitimate taxis that can be called ahead of time.
 This is much safer than hailing a random cab on the street.
 If you choose to take public transportation, be aware of the route the bus will take.
 Avoid using buses due to the high rate of petty thefts, muggings, and violent assaults.

-- Be careful about public transportation at night.
+- Avoid public transportation at night.
 Take a taxi and not a bus at night.
-Late at night, consider taking a radio or call taxi especially when travelling to less secure or unfamiliar locations.
-Many people prefer calling a taxi company than picking one randomly in the street.
+Late at night, take a radio or call taxi especially when travelling to less secure or unfamiliar locations.
+Do not hail a random taxi off the street.

 UCEAP policy prohibits living in a favela.
 If you choose to live in a favela, you will be dismissed from the program.